vanderbilt-data-science/Clean-LAPOP/README.md

     + Lengthens countries into tidy format
     + Joins the questions and category columns by column_name

+6. Subsetting Categories
+    + Separates questions into groups by topics

 # Team
 * Jesse Spencer-Smith | Chief Data Scientist at the Vanderbilt Data Scientist Institute
 * Lindsey Fox | Senior IT Consultant for Research